himanshumangal09/Customer-Segments-with-Arvato/README.md

 6. [Results](#results)
 7. [Licensing, Authors, and Acknowledgements](#licensing)

-## Installation <a name="installation"></a>
-Besides the libraries included in the Anaconda distribution for Python 3.6 the following libraries have been included in this project:
-* `XGBoost` - optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 ## Introduction <a name="introduction"></a>
 This project has 2 major parts and 1 minor at the end:
 1. Customer Segmentation Report (Unsupervised Learning) - EDA, PCA and clustering analysis of the general and customer population with the goal of being able to describe the core customer base of the company.